aayushaman/365DaysofCoding/README.md

 └── readme.md

- and so on and so forth.
+so on and so forth.

 - Each day's code is stored in a separate directory, named `day001`, `day002`, etc., representing the day of the challenge.